litterat/litterat-pep/README.md

  * Constructor/Accessors - Uses byte code analysis to identify constructor parameters and accessors.
  * Setters/Getters - Uses MethodHandle folding to generate a synthetic constructor that sets all values.
  * Records - Maps directly to Records meta data and reflection methods.

+This meta data is exposed via the PepDataClass and PepDataComponent classes.

 ### Atoms